krupezevic/qa-intern/manual-tests/executions/[14-11-2022]-Regression_execution.r.md

     * ==> Login with new password successfully

-* [unknown]  User is not able to change password-invalid password in `EXISTING PASSWORD` field
+* [passed] @radovan User is not able to change password-invalid password in `EXISTING PASSWORD` field

     * Open [superphone app](https://app.superphone-stage.com/login)